Get Schooled

 How does financial aid work at a TCU?

-Organizations offering scholarships to Native students will most likely require applicants to prove that they’re a member of a federally recognized tribe or submit a Certificate Degree of Indian Blood (CDIB) for consideration.
-Be sure to have this proof prepared when applying for financial aid.
+Organizations offering scholarships to Native students will most likely require applicants to prove that they’re a member of a federally recognized tribe and/or submit a Certificate Degree of Indian Blood (CDIB) for consideration.

 Where can I find scholarships for Native students?